thedavidchu/dolang/README.md

-# Light Object Language
+# Light Object-Oriented Language (LOL)

-**Successor of "Object Zero" repo (private) for my "Light Object Language".**

-This library is misnamed.
-It is actually an attempt (number 3 or so) at creating an interpreter.
-My previous repos are private (and for good reason).
-I have previously implemented a Robinhood hash table, but it was messy and I didn't understand why it worked.
-This code is much better.

-I am building out the standard library that I will use for the interpreter/language runtime (see C project).
-I am also interested in building a transpiler (see Python project).
-I need to come up with a better architecture for this all and decide what features I want and what I don't want.
-This will allow me to write a reasonable amount of code.
-Otherwise, I risk writing way too generic code.
+## Project Naming

-I am also trying to come up with an appropriate name for this project.
+I am trying to come up with an appropriate name for this project.
 I like "Light Object Language" (because lol), but it's not really object-based.
+Maybe "Light Open-Source Language" is better.
-I was thinking of something short and close to the beginning of the alphabet (e.g. "Ah").
+I was thinking of something short and close to the beginning of the alphabet (e.g.
+"Ah").
 I was musing with design objectives as well; my goals for this language are to be (1) secure, (2) usable, and (3) performant in that order (or maybe.
 This would lead to the acronym "sup", like "wassup".
 As a mature individual (the "lol" notwithstanding), I'm not sure if this would be great; it would also put my language in the middle-toward-the-end of the alphabet, i.e. the most forgettable place ever.

-I was also musing about why I wanted to become a systems programmer.
-The reason is that I wanted to understand everything from a low level upwards.
-Being the deeply empathetic person I am, I thought: why would I not want to treat my compiler the same way?
+## Project Goals

+1. Expose the internals of the transpiler to the user (if they so choose).
+2. Provide a (1) secure, (2) usable, and (3) performant language, in that order.
-And so I thought: what if you dump as much information (as the programmer) as you can onto the compiler?
+3. Allow the programmer to dump as much information into the compiler as they wish.

-## Visibility

-This repository is public not because I want my half-built code to be visible, but rather so I get unlimited Github Action minutes (not that I am close to using the limit anyways).
+How much is used by the compiler is another question.
+(Is this a good idea?)
+4. Don't make silly features.

-## Prototyping
+## Bootstrapping

-Prototyping will be done in Python.
-I am faster at writing Python and its error handling is faster to hack together.
+This project is to be bootstrapped in Python.
+Since it targets C, I can choose any language for the bootstrap.
+I chose Python because of its rich standard library, and I am faster at writing Python than C.

 ## Language Features

 Make safety and usability/intuitiveness the priority.
 Then, performance can be added for a little extra work (since much of the optimization will be done on a small amount of the code).

 - Drop in replacement for C
   - Structs are in order